I have created templates using HPGL graphics to reduce the cost of panels from FrontPanelExpress.

 |10K, 50K and 100K linear and log||Oakley Sound||email email@example.com|

 |1/4" Shaft Piher (low cost all-plastic construction)|

 |100K solder lug, 7mm hole, cut shaft to fit||Mouser||531-PC16SC-100K|

 I use chiclet PCBs from John Loffink to wire my panel mount potentiometers.
 They're great.

 I used to use the Tyco PKES90B1/4 for my standard knobs but they are now very expensive.
-Bridechamber sells a very close Alco knoff-off knob that I use now.
+Bridechamber sold a very close Alco knoff-off knob that I bought a quantity of.
 Mammoth Electronics sells inexpensive knobs that are very close as the aluminum center has a circular ridge texture but looks the same from a distance.
 Radio Shack makes a considerably less expensive molded heptagon knob.
 It is slightly larger in diameter, has slightly wider flutes, and uses a slotted instead of allen setscrew.
 They also make this same knob in a 3/4"" size that I use for all my smaller 1/4" shaft knobs.

 |Standard MOTM style knob||Mouser||506-PKES90B1/4|

 |Large BOSS style black knob with silver top||Mammoth Electronics||4SKLGFLBK|